yaronf/I-D/STAR/draft-ietf-acme-star.md

     "recurrent-certificate-validity".
 Alternatively, the CA can set an internal certificate generation processes rate limit.

+## Privacy Considerations

+In order to avoid correlation of certificates by account, if unauthenticated GET is negotiated ({{certificate-get-nego}}) the server SHOULD choose URLs of certificate resources in a non-guessable way, for example using capability URLs
+{{?W3C.WD-capability-urls-20140218}}.

 # Acknowledgments

 This work is partially supported by the European Commission under